Local Telecommunication Services

 Buyer not available

 The Department of Defense, through the Army Contracting Command, is soliciting quotes for local exchange services at the Blue Grass Army Depot in Richmond, Kentucky.
-The procurement involves providing local voice and data circuits as outlined in the attached Statement of Work (SOW), which includes requirements for installation, maintenance, and compliance with federal safety and environmental regulations.
-These services are critical for ensuring reliable telecommunications infrastructure to support official government communications, including emergency services.
-Interested vendors must submit their quotations, including technical solutions and past performance information, to the primary contact, Scot Stedman, at scot.c.stedman.civ@army.mil by the specified deadline.
-The contract is not set aside for small businesses, and the applicable NAICS code is 517111.
+The procurement involves providing local voice and data circuits, including installation and maintenance, as outlined in the attached Statement of Work (SOW).
+These services are critical for ensuring reliable communication capabilities for government operations, including emergency services and operator assistance.
+Interested vendors must submit their quotations by the specified deadline, ensuring compliance with all requirements, including proof of certification as a facilities-based carrier in Kentucky.
+For further inquiries, contact Scot Stedman at scot.c.stedman.civ@army.mil or call 571-588-1762.

 FY25 Construction Forecast: Jefferson Barracks ANGS, St. Louis MO